muhammad-jiku/jikmunn-portfolio-cms/TESTING.md

 ## Authentication

-### Get JWT Token
+### Get ID Token

-You need a JWT token from AWS Cognito for protected endpoints.
+You need an ID token (not Access token) from AWS Cognito for protected endpoints.
+ID tokens contain the custom:role attribute.

 **Steps:**

 1. Sign up/Sign in via AWS Cognito
-2. Copy the JWT token
+2. Copy the ID token (IdToken field, NOT AccessToken)
 3. Add to Postman:
    - Go to Authorization tab
    - Select "Bearer Token"